mushcatshiro/knowledge-manager/README.md

 flask --app "app:create_app('default')" run
 ```

+## KIVs

+- adopting ANKI into the km system
+  - subsystem to help generating questions based on each document's gist

 ## Acknowledgements

 - bookmarklet is a fork of/heavily inspired by [this project](https://gist.github.com/codemicro/f7d4d4b687c3ec2e7186ef7efecfcc35) and [the following post](https://www.tdpain.net/blog/a-year-of-reading)